Monoese/VoiceCordAI/README.md

     - **Remove 🎙️ Reaction:** Stop recording and send your audio to the AI.

 2.  **Wake Word:**
-    - Say the wake word (e.g., "Alexa") to start recording.
+    - Say the wake word ("Alexa") to start recording.
     - The bot will automatically detect when you stop speaking and send your audio to the AI.
+    - *Note: You can use a custom wake word by replacing the file in `assets/wakeword_models` with any model compatible with [openWakeWord](https://github.com/dscripka/openWakeWord).*

 **Other Controls:**
 - **Add 🙏 Reaction:** Give or revoke consent for your voice to be recorded.
 You must grant consent to use the wake word feature.